What is TrialNet?

 TrialNet Pathway to Prevention Study

 Relatives of people with type 1 diabetes have about 15 times greater risk for developing the disease than people with no family history.
 The TrialNet Pathway to Prevention Study offers the screening blood test at no cost to family members of people with type 1 diabetes.
-The screening test looks for the presence of type 1 diabetes related autoantibodies that can appear in the blood up to 10 years before type 1 diabetes develops.
-You can be screened if you are:
+The screening test looks for the presence of type 1 diabetes-related autoantibodies that can appear in the blood up to 10 years before type 1 diabetes develops.

 - 1 to 45 years old and have a brother, sister, child, or parent with type 1 diabetes OR